programacion-que-es-una-constante

 const SPEED_OF_LIGHT = 299792458 // in meters per second

-These are “quite absolute” constants.
-They are like this because they are part of our reality.
-But they are not the only ones we will have.
+These are “pretty absolute” constants.
+They are like that because they are part of our reality.
+But they are not the only ones we are going to have.

 For example, imagine you are making a program that manages vehicles.
 For you, in the model you have created, a vehicle can only have a maximum of four wheels.
 So you would have